HL7/PDDI-CDS/pages/_includes/start.md

 * SMART authentication and FHIR server requests

 ## <span style="color:silver"> 2.5.0 </span> Status
 Two exemplar PDDI CDS artifacts are available in this implementation guide (i.e., Warfarin + NSAIDs and Digoxin + Cyclosporine).
-The provided PDDI knowledge is narrative to structured for the Level 1 Implementation and narrative to semi-structured for the Level 2 Implementation.
+The status of the exemplar PDDI knowledge artifacts for Level 1 Implementation is structured, and semi-structured for the Level 2 Implementation.

 > *Note:* The PDDIs were chosen for level of complexity, decision points, and contextual factors.
 These examples serve as reference for the methodology and procedures that may be adopted when developing and implementing PDDI CDS using CQL, FHIR, and CDS Hooks.

 ## <span style="color:silver"> 2.6.0 </span> Level 1 versus Level 2 Implementations

 The primary difference between Level 1 and Level 2 Implementations is the addition of a second hook during the order entry task.
-From a clinical and technical perspective, this sets the Level 2 Implementation apart from most conventional PDDI CDS systems.
-PDDI information is split and moved up further in the order entry workflow.
-This provides clinicians with actionable information in the middle of their decision making process – before completing the order.
-By splitting contextual factors into `medication-select` (medication resources) and `medication-prescribe` (other resources specific to PDDI), this MAY limit the amount of information that needs to be shown to cover the minimum information model elements, and it MAY limit the amount of information the EHR has to provide for an order entry task.
+From a clinical and technical perspective, this sets the Level 2 Implementation apart from most conventional CDS systems that trigger PDDI CDS at the time of order signing.
+In Level 2, PDDI CDS is moved up to earlier in the order entry workflow, providing clinicians with actionable information in the middle of their decision making process.
+We think that providing information at this stage presents less of a cognitive burden on the clinician and will lead to more effective PDDI CDS.
+In order for PDDI CDS to be both sensitive and specific, different contextual factors are sent to the CDS service depending order entry workflow step the clinician is engaged in.
+At the time of medication selection, a `medication-select` CDS Hook sends medication resources to the CDS service.
+Later, at the time of order signing, a `medication-prescribe` CDS Hook sends other contextual resources specific to a PDDI identified from processing `medication-select`.
+This might include retrospective patient conditions, lab measurements, and other information.
+One potential advantage of this approach is a reduction the amount of information needed to provide actionable PDDI information to the clinician.
+The approach might also limit the amount of information the EHR has to provide for an order entry task.
 For example, if a clinician starts an NSAID order for a patient that was taking warfarin and decides to discontinue the order based on the presented cards, the clinician only needs to read and process medication factors, and the EHR would not display additional patient resources such as age and history of upper gastrointestinal bleed.
-The DetectedIssue resource stores crucial information on clinician action that facilitates monitoring PDDIs and improving actionable suggestions.
-Moreover, by creating a DetectedIssue resource that contains clinician responses, this gives control to the clinician on what, if any, additional patient-specific information is presented.
-For example, if a clinician decides to continue with the NSAID prescription but adds a proton pump inhibitor (risk mitigating action), the Medication Prescribe Service would adjust the indicator from "hard-stop" to "warning" (e.g., passive); whereby, further increasing alert specificity.
+In Level 2, the `DetectedIssue` resource stores crucial information on clinician action that facilitates monitoring PDDIs and improving actionable suggestions.
+Moreover, by creating a DetectedIssue resource that contains clinician responses.
+This gives control to the clinician on what, if any, additional patient-specific information is presented.
+For example, if a clinician decides to continue with the NSAID prescription but adds a proton pump inhibitor (risk mitigating action), the CDS Service for `medication-prescribe` would adjust the indicator from "hard-stop" (interruptive) to "warning" (passive).
 Table 1 provides a summary of the specification and feature differences between the levels of implementation.